hannobraun/crosscut/README.md

 be required to get anywhere.

-I eventually decided to end the project, not really because of anything about the project itself, but because I came to the conclusion that working on these huge projects was the wrong approach for me personally.
+I eventually decided to end the project, not really because of anything about the project itself, but because I came to the conclusion that to keep working on these huge projects was the wrong approach for me personally.

 ## Usage